African Black Soap Benefits, Uses, and How to Use

 Making Liquid Dilutions

-1. Dissolve small soap shavings in cooled boiled water
+• Dissolve shavings in cooled boiled water

-Simple DIY Dilutions & Soothing Add-Ins
+DIY Soothing Add-Ins

 Comparisons: African Black Soap vs. Castile vs. Syndet Bars

-When Each Shines
+When Each Shines:

 Frequently Asked Questions